opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

     - **`compatibilities`** _array of string-string maps_

       This new OPTIONAL property describes a list of compatibility sets, contains at least one compatibility set.
 Same definition as that in Image Compatibility Spec.

+      The size limitation 4MiB for image manifest is defined in image distribution spec.

+      That also means the size of image index should not exceed 4 MiB, the tools that edit the compatibilities SHOULD deduplicate unnecessary compatibility fields.

+      Registry may store manifests in a separate database from the blobs, to serve for frequent access of small but often queried and changing data, large compatibilities and the number of images embededed with compatibilities will change the load pattern to a registry.

+      The field label definition should consider the size limitation of image index.

 ### Deprecation Path